 Zeff was working as a Jungian therapist when he first started using LSD in his practice, and developed protocols to employ the substance effectively with this model of psychotherapy.

-After being introduced to MDMA from Alexander Shulgin, Zeff immediately began using, and popularizing the substance with other members in his profession.
+After being introduced to MDMA by Alexander Shulgin, Zeff immediately began using and popularizing the substance with other members of his profession.

 13. Alex Grey